LataData/Chocolate-Sales-Analysis-/README.md

-# Chocolate Sales Analysis – SQL + Excel Dashboard Project
+# Chocolate Sales Performance Analysis – SQL + Excel Dashboard Project

 ## Overview
 This project analyzes chocolate sales data using **SQL for backend analysis** and **Excel for dashboarding**.
 The goal is to identify underperforming products, inefficient sales transactions, and profit optimization opportunities through data-driven insights.